tkgregory/metric-types/README.md

 All metrics are exposed at [/actuator/prometheus](http://localhost:8080/actuator/prometheus).

-This repository also conta:wqins a configuration for Prometheus, to point at the application.
+This repository also contains a configuration for Prometheus, which scrapes the application.
 Both the application and Prometheus are brought up using Docker Compose.

 ## Running